EnterpriseDB/repmgr/doc/upgrading-from-repmgr3.md

 `repmgr` binary.

-Install `repmgr4`; any `repmgr3` packages should be uninstalled (if not automatically installed already).
+Install `repmgr4`; any `repmgr3` packages should be uninstalled (if not automatically uninstalled already).

 ### Manually create the repmgr extension